JustinCarmony/Nagios-SMS-Requests-with-PHP-Twilio/twilio-php/README.md

 Once you download the library, move the twilio-php folder to your project directory and then include the library file:

-    require 'Services/Twilio.php';
+    require '/path/to/twilio-php/Services/Twilio.php';

 and you're good to go!

 ## A Brief Introduction

-With version 3.0 we've simplified interaction with the Twilio REST API.
-No more manually creating URLS or parsing XML/JSON.
+With the twilio-php library, we've simplified interaction with the Twilio REST API.
+No need to manually create URLS or parse XML/JSON.
 You now interact with resources directly.
 Follow the [Quickstart Guide](http://readthedocs.org/docs/twilio-php/en/latest/#quickstart) to get up and running right now.
 The [User